 You’ll want to have a realistic appraisal of your practice’s potential worth before you put it up for sale.
-Tangible assets, such as medical equipment, computers, and furniture, are relatively easy to value, though they generally make up only a small part of a medical practice’s total value.
+Tangible assets, such as health care equipment, computers, and furniture, are relatively easy to value, though they generally make up only a small part of a health care practice’s total value.
 Goodwill is an intangible asset that can be difficult to value.
 But there are methods that can be used to establish a reasonable estimate.
 Some other widely used methods include the discounted cash flows and market multiples methods.

 Identify Potential Buyers

 You may receive an unsolicited offer.
-If you don’t, consider reaching out locally or contacting a broker who specializes in selling medical practices.
+If you don’t, consider reaching out locally or contacting a broker who specializes in exiting health care practices.
 An experienced broker can identify and contact qualified potential buyers.

-The speed with which a sale may occur may largely depend on the deal you’re seeking.
+The speed with which a sale may occur will largely depend on the deal you’re seeking.
 Do you want a buy-out that will let you continue to practice as an employee?
 In that case, looking for a group practice, hospital, or other corporate buyer may be the best route.
-If the sale goes through to one of these entities, you will be able to continue to work in medicine without the responsibilities of ownership.
+If the sale goes through to one of these entities, you will be able to continue to work in health care without the responsibilities of ownership.